 As-is, though, we only have to contend with one.

 Freeze makes his getaway by literally walking across the sea and… are we sure he’s not the Messiah?

 Down in the Batcave, Alfred is haranguing Bruce to take a vacation, even booking a ski trip behind his master’s back.
 Sadly, Exposition News puts the kibosh on that, and Bruce quickly suits up to take on Gotham’s latest costumed nut.

-By the way, remember how in That Other Show, Batman needed a costly and elaborate chemical bath to save a guy who’d only had his legs shot by Freeze?
+By the way, remember how in That Other Show, Batman needed a fancy, expensive chemical bath to save a guy who’d only had his legs shot by Freeze?
 In this show, all it takes to save a guy who’s head-to-toe in ice is a couple lamps, a hairdryer, and some hot cocoa.
-Man, the GCPD is really on the ball this episode.
+Well, I guess the GCPD has to be good at something.